Coronavirus: What you should know

 Here are topics our patients have had questions about that might also help you:

 How does the virus spread and what are the symptoms?

-COVID-19 is spread through close personal contact (like shaking hands or touching a surface with the virus on it).
+COVID-19 is spread through close personal contact with small particles that contain the virus, either through inhalation or touch. .
 Symptoms can range from very mild to severe and are similar to many other illnesses like the flu, which makes it hard to know if you have it.
 That’s why having a history of travel or being exposed to someone who has COVID-19 is an important way to tell the difference.
-Common symptoms are:
+Common symptoms include:

 - Shortness of breath

 The CDC updates their site frequently inclusive of symptoms, travel recommendations, and vaccination updates.
 Symptoms typically appear 2-14 days after exposure and based on current data, many cases are mild, and people fully recover.